 Recently, I’ve posted an article with the description of flespi platform architecture describing MDB — our own database for storing telematics data — as one of the most important systems.
 We use it for storing messages from devices, channel logs, command execution results and in many other cases where large volumes of unstructured historical data records are operated.

 When engineering database system for flespi we were primarily committed to performance, reliability and reasonable prices.
 Exactly in this order — performance was and still is our top priority.

-We evaluate performance by the number of messages per second we can fetch from a database and its variations over time when the database contains hundreds and thousands terabytes of data.
-We also consider a delay we havе for the operation, e.g. how many random operations per second we can have with and without constant load.
+We evaluate performance by the number of messages per second we can fetch from a database and its variations over time when the database contains hundreds and thousands of terabytes of data.
+We also consider a delay we havе for the operation, i.e. how many random operations per second we can have with and without constant load.

-Our regular use case is that hundreds of thousands of devices send messages with timestamp and 100-900 bytes of useful payload.
-These messages need to be sorted by each unique device, then sorted again by time for this device, and finally stored in the database and read when there is a need.
+Our regular use case is that hundreds of thousands of devices send messages with a timestamp and 100-900 bytes of useful payload.
+These messages need to be sorted by device, then sorted again by time for this device, and finally stored in the database and read when there is a need.

 We tested everything we’d found on the Internet — from non-relational DBMS like Oracle Berkeley DB, Symas LMDB, LevelDB to normal SQL-based RDBMS like PostgreSQL.
 We tested them with our special use case that we discovered while operating with a hundred thousands of devices in our Wialon Data Center and thousands of users and automation tools running reports and consuming large datasets.